MicrosoftDocs/dynamics-365-project-operations/articles/project-accounting/project-operations-integration-journal.md

 ![Original journal shown on the Project Operations integration journal page.](./media/transferLines-originalJournal.png)

-If a periodic batch job is configured to post the integration journal, posting will be reattempted, and the journals will be posted if the timing issue has been fixed.
+If a periodic batch job is configured to post the integration journal, posting is reattempted, and the journals are posted if the timing issue has been fixed.
 Any remaining journals should be manually investigated by reviewing the logs and taking any required action.

 #### Working with integration journal lines with warnings and errors